 Writer & Photographer / Stephanie Duncan

 If you’ve had the chance to make it to Broad Ripple Avenue recently, you might have noticed barriers closing off a portion of the street between College Avenue and the Monon Trail.
 On May 19, Mayor Joe Hogsett announced new measures to help local shops and restaurants, and increase the safety of patrons.
 The city of Indianapolis has closed down part of Broad Ripple Avenue to give everyone a little more wiggle room.
 The street closures create more walkable space for residents and shoppers, while also giving retail shops and restaurants space along the sidewalks and parking spots.
+If you need retractable bollards or wedge barrier to act as a safety barrier for your restaurant and customers, you might want to visit sites online to order one.
+In addition, you should also invest in restaurant pos systems for your business.

 According to broadrippleindy.org, eastbound traffic traveling around the Broad Ripple Avenue closure has been redirected southbound on College Avenue, then eastbound on Kessler Boulevard East Drive, northbound on Keystone Avenue, and westbound on Broad Ripple Avenue before rejoining the route.
 Westbound traffic on Broad Ripple Avenue has been redirected east to Keystone Avenue, then southbound on Keystone Avenue, westbound on Kessler Boulevard East Drive, and northbound on College Avenue before rejoining the route.
 For added accessibility, Guilford and Winthrop avenues are still open to vehicular traffic for crossing the avenue, and cars are still able to exit the banks on the west end and turn north onto College Avenue.